I don’t want to make you “younger”

-A few initial thoughts.
 First, I like Sadie Nardini.
 She does Sadie.
 She’s a brilliant business person, she’s been asking good questions and being how she wants to be, whether people like it or not, for a lot longer than most people would have the tits to do.
 Good on her.
 This isn’t about her.
 This is about that, up there – that image and message, and everything that’s confusing about it.

 Can women look like that outstandingly fit woman in the photo above?
 Of course.
 I mean, that is a real woman.
 I’ve been that woman, I know lots of women who work out constantly and watch what they eat and sculpt their lives around their fitness goals in order to maintain that kind of body.
 And I say GREAT.
-Anything that gets people moving and healthy and happy and isn’t causing harm is great in my books.
+Anything that gets people moving, healthy and happy and isn’t causing harm is great in my books.
 So you go, Sadie.
 Congrats on a successful course that’s addressing a market.
 You go, badass model in that photo.
 I know exactly how hard it is to get a body like that, and I admire your dedication.

-Here’s what I really want to talk about, though: Why do women want to be younger, youthful, toned, tightened, to “transform” our bodies?
+Here’s what I really want to talk about, though: Why do women want to be younger, toned, tightened, to “transform” our bodies?
 Really, though – why?

 Why do women want to be “younger”?
 What does that mean?
 Where is that desire coming from, and how is it being fed?

 I asked myself this question recently: What does it mean to want to be “younger”?
 Younger than what?
-I’m 41, and I’ve wasted a lot of energy the past few years anxiously watching laugh lines no longer disappear when I’m done laughing, or seeing my hard-earned toned butt get lost under increasingly ‘stretchier’ ass skin.
-All my life people have communicated to me what they notice and value by saying things to me like, “You don’t look [my age]; you look way younger” (and they mean it as a compliment).
+I’m 41, and I’ve wasted a lot of energy the past few years anxiously watching laugh lines no longer disappear when I’m done laughing, or seeing my hard-earned toned butt get lost under increasingly ‘stretchier’ skin.
+All my life people have told me what they notice and value by saying things to me like, “You don’t look [my age]; you look way younger” (and they mean it as a compliment).
 For 20 years I’ve heard that and thought, “Oh WHEW.
 Good!
 That’s good.”
 And now I’m thinking, Is it, though?
 What happens now?
 Now that my wrinkles and my grey hair and my ‘relaxed’ skin are part of how I look.
 If I don’t look “younger”, then what?

 It seems trivial, and in the face of most of the world’s problems it is of course.
-But women spend an exorbitant amount of time on this issue, and an even more exorbitant amount of money and energy chasing after this youthful ideal.
+But women spend an exorbitant amount of time on this issue, and an even more money and energy chasing after this youthful ideal.
 For that reason alone it’s time we sat down and took a good, hard look at what this is about, what we’re doing, and how we can change our minds.